nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a contact : `find`

 Finds a contact by their name by matching keywords with the contact's name.
+Only word-word matches will be detected, and partial words match will not be detected.
+For example, `Ale` will not match `Alex` but will match `Alex Wong`.
 Keywords are **case insensitive**.

 Format: `find KEYWORD [OTHER_KEYWORDS...]`